Skip to main content

 After configuration, verify each scenario:

-• Allowed users are placed in the correct team
+• Allowed users are placed in the correct team with the correct team role

-• Project auto-add completes with the correct role
+• Project auto-add completes with the correct role (allow a few seconds for async processing)

 • Forced reassignment works as expected (if enabled)